 At every Layton address, the household-upkeep load transfers from the resident to the building.
 Two or three chef-served meals appear daily at the larger campuses, weekly housekeeping arrives on a set rotation, the building staff carries what used to land on a Saturday chore list, and yard care plus snow removal drop off the calendar entirely.
 What stays in the resident's hands: prescription routines, primary-care visits at Davis Hospital and across the Intermountain network, and the apartment key.

-Fairfield Village Layton's 112-resident footprint shapes the densest weekly calendar across the four: parallel morning exercise tracks, art and music studios, devotionals, resident-led clubs, and bus outings into the Layton Hills Mall corridor, the Antelope Island recreation area, and Salt Lake City or Ogden events downtown.
+Fairfield Village Layton's 112-resident footprint shapes the densest weekly calendar across the three: parallel morning exercise tracks, art and music studios, devotionals, resident-led clubs, and bus outings into the Layton Hills Mall corridor, the Antelope Island recreation area, and Salt Lake City or Ogden events downtown.
 Abbington Layton and Sunridge sustain comparable mid-to-large rhythms.
-Country Oaks of Layton at thirteen residents runs the quietest format, with family-style table service and the household-scale familiarity some retirees specifically prefer over broader activity variety.
-Small pets are welcome at all four buildings except where noted; apartments are private with full kitchens or kitchenettes at the campus addresses and private bedrooms inside a shared household at Country Oaks.
+Small pets are welcome at all three buildings except where noted, and apartments are private with full kitchens or kitchenettes.

 Pricing and Affordability

-Layton apartment rates run $2,800 to $4,500 per month for a one-bedroom layout in 2026, averaging roughly $3,600.
-Country Oaks anchors the lower band on its 13-resident residential format.
-Sunridge and Fairfield Village hold the middle of the range on their continuum-campus structures.
-Abbington Layton holds the upper portion of the range on its higher-amenity footprint.
+Layton apartment rates run $3,000 to $3,400 per month for a one-bedroom layout in 2026, averaging roughly $3,250.
+Sunridge anchors the lower band of the range, Fairfield Village holds the middle on its full-continuum structure, and Abbington Layton holds the upper portion on its higher-amenity footprint.

 What that single monthly figure covers: chef-served meals, the activity calendar, housekeeping rotations, all utility lines, scheduled town shuttles, plus apartment upkeep.
 Stepping up to a two-bedroom layout typically tacks on $500 to $900 more per month.
 A second resident sharing the apartment runs another $700 through $1,000 each month.
 One-time move-in charges land between $1,500 and $4,500.
 Care hours, once a resident steps onto a building's on-roof assisted-living tier, post on a distinct monthly line outside the apartment rent.
-Three of the four addresses (Sunridge, Country Oaks, Fairfield Village) hold Aging Waiver participation through varied paths on the assisted-living side, which factors into long-horizon Medicaid planning for households expecting to need coverage later.
+Two of the three addresses (Sunridge and Fairfield Village) hold Aging Waiver participation on the assisted-living side, which factors into long-horizon Medicaid planning for households expecting to need coverage later.

 Local Demand and Senior Population